Have you ever wondered if rabbits can eat onions?

 Rabbits should not eat onions.

-The presence of thiosulfate in onions can lead to hemolytic anemia and other serious health issues in rabbits.
+Thiosulfate in onions can lead to hemolytic anemia and other serious health issues in rabbits.

 To ensure the well-being of your rabbit, provide a safe and balanced diet that includes hay, fresh water, pellets, and a treat of fresh fruits and vegetables.

 We hope this article helped you know if rabbits can eat onions.
-If you have further questions, comment below and we will answer them.
+If you have further questions, comment below, and we will answer them.